PetrKorab/Arabica/docs/source/Descriptive n-gram analysis.rst

 * Remove digits from the text
 * Remove standard list(s) of stop words (using `NLTK <https://www.nltk.org/>`_)
 * Remove extended list of stopwords (currently for `English only <https://github.com/PetrKorab/Arabica/blob/main/stopwords_extended.py>`_)
-* Remove an additional specific list of strings
+* Remove an additional specific list of strings.

 **Stop words** are generally the most common words in a language with no significant meaning, such as *"is"*, *"am"*, *"the"*, *"this"*, *"are"*, etc.